odoo/documentation/inventory/settings/warehouses/difference_warehouse_location.rst

     out of your stock (in the **Inventory loss**), or when you want to take into account products that are on their way to your warehouse (**Procurements**).

-In Odoo, locations are structured hierarchically.
+In Twenty20, locations are structured hierarchically.
 You can structure your locations as a tree, dependent on a parent-child relationship.
 This gives you more detailed levels of analysis of your stock operations and the organization of your warehouses.